Azure/fluentd-plugin-mdsd/README.md

 - **emit_timestamp_name**: the field name for the event emit time stamp.
 Default: "FluentdIngestTimestamp".

+- **use_source_timestamp**: use the timestamp in the record source.
+If false, sets the time to Time.now Default: true.

 ### Usage

 1. Install and configure mdsd. mdsd is a separate component.
 Please refer to related document.